Kerbas-ad-astra/SMURFF/README.md

 Thanks are owed to NathanKell and the entire Realism Overhaul team for making an incredibly detailed, thoroughly researched and calculated system...and convincing me to make something simpler.  :wink:

+Even more thanks are owed to ialdeboath and sarbian for the power of Module Manager.
+Seriously, half of my addons wouldn't exist if not for them.

 ##License

 Simple Mass adjUstments for Real-ish Fuel-mass Fractions ("SMURFF") is copyright 2015 Kerbas_ad_astra.
 Configuration files are released under the [**Apache 2.0 license**](https://www.apache.org/licenses/LICENSE-2.0).
 All other rights (e.g. the SMURFF logo) reserved.